You are here: Home > Human Rights Statistics > Statistics on Capital Punishment

 This map is more up-to-date:

 Three quarters of executions worldwide occur in Asia.
 95% of Asians live in jurisdictions that carry out capital punishment.
 China alone accounts for 90% of all executions in Asia and executes more people than all other countries combined.
 Exactly how many is difficult to say.
 The country executed approximately 5000 people in 2008 but correct numbers are unavailable because of secrecy rules.
-That’s a rate per capita dozens of times higher than in the U.S., and yet it’s a steep drop for the numbers of some decades earlier.
+That’s a rate per capita dozens of times higher than in the U.S., and yet it’s a steep drop for the numbers of some decades earlier. in the past decade the number of people whom China executes has fallen by three-quarters, to 3000 a year, which again is a rough estimate.

 Apart from China, Syria and Egypt – countries for which data are unobtainable – Amnesty International recorded 682 executions in 21 countries in 2012.
 Three-quarters took place in Iran, Iraq and Saudi Arabia (source).
 In Iraq the number roughly doubled in a year, to 129 in 2012, of which 34 were carried out in one day.